 Menstrual cups have been around for almost 20 years, and are simply medical grade silicone cups, inserted into your vagina like a tampon.
 They open and collect blood which is simply flushed down the loo and the cup is washed out and reused.
 Many people swear by them, however after having kids, some people find that their bodies change and internal period protection is no longer appropriate or comfortable for them.

-Reusable Sanitary Pads are a cracking alternative.
-If you’re an disposable pad user it should be a really simple swap for you, subbing out sweaty, plasticky pads for comfy cloth pads which are super absorbent and can simply be chucked in the washing machine and reused.
+Reusable Sanitary Pads are a cracking alternative to disposable menstrual pads.
+If you’re an disposable pad user it should be a really simple swap for you, subbing out sweaty, plasticky pads for comfy reusable pads which are super absorbent and can simply be chucked in the washing machine and reused.

 However the new kid on the block, Period Pants are (rightly) being heralded as a game changer.

-Period Pants?
 You’ve got to be bloody joking?
-I’ve looked at them and they’re £25 a pair!
+I’ve looked at period pants and they’re £25 a pair!

 There are lots of period pants on the market, priced from under a tenner to almost £30.
 They pretty much all work in the same way (despite any gimmicky advertising claims):

-- Comfy ‘stay-dry’ layer next to your skin, normally cotton or bamboo
+- Comfy ‘stay-dry’ moisture wicking layer next to your skin, normally cotton or bamboo

 - Anti-Leak Waterproof layer, preventing leaks